How to Install Selenium WebDriver

 Install Eclipse IDE

-After successful completion of the installation procedure, a window will appear.
-On that window click on Launch.
+After successful installation, a window will appear.
+Click Launch.

 Install Eclipse IDE

-This will start eclipse neon IDE for you.
+This will start the Eclipse IDE for you.

 Step 3 – Selenium WebDriver Installation